 The U.S. CTC (CytoSorb Therapy in COVID-19) Registry was launched to capture outcomes and device utilization patterns from multiple U.S. participating centers.
 Primary results on observed ICU mortality of COVID-19 patients with acute respiratory distress syndrome (ARDS) requiring extracorporeal membrane oxygenation (ECMO) and treated with CytoSorb according to FDA EUA criteria were presented at the International Symposium of Intensive Care Medicine conference in September 2021 in Brussels, Belgium.
-In December 2021, we announced the publication of these results in the peer-reviewed journal Frontiers in Medicine.
-The CTC Registry has completed enrollment and the final results confirming high survival (74%) were presented at the European Society of Intensive Care Medicine conference in October 2022 and also have been submitted for publication.
+In December 2021, we announced the publication of results on the first 52 patients in the peer-reviewed journal Frontiers in Medicine, demonstrating high 90-day survival (73%) The CTC Registry has completed enrollment at 100 patients and 5 U.S. ECMO centers, confirming high 90-day survival (74%).
+The final results of the CTC Registry with 100 patients, and a discussion of "enhanced lung rest" due to the combination therapy of CytoSorb with ECMO, were published recently in the journal, Critical Care.